physicalrobot/vikalpaWebsite/_projects/lightandimmortality.md

 Translation:

-1. Aum, From (the Phenomenal World of) Unreality, make me go (i.e. Lead me) towards the Reality (of the Eternal Self),
+1. Aum, From (the Phenomenal World of) Unreality, lead me towards the Reality (of the Eternal Self),
-2. From the Darkness (of Ignorance), make me go (i.e. Lead me) towards the Light (of Spiritual Knowledge),
+2. From the Darkness (of Ignorance), lead me towards the Light (of Spiritual Knowledge),
-3. From (the World of) Mortality (of Material Attachment), make me go (i.e. Lead me) towards the World of Immortality (of Self-Realization),
+3. From (the World of) Mortality (of Material Attachment), lead me towards the World of Immortality (of Self-Realization),
 4. Aum, Peace, Peace, Peace.

 ---

 This ancient mantra is used by many Hindus for guidance from untruth to truth, from darkness to light, and from death to immortality.
-In Hinduism, darkness represents ignorance, and mortality represents our attachment to Maya.
+In Hinduism, darkness represents ignorance, and mortality represents our attachment to <span style="color:turquoise">Maya</span>.
 Only by dispelling our inner ignorance through wisdom can one begin to liberate themselves from the cycle of life and death.
 The mantra ends by invoking a state of profound inner and outer peace.

 ![alt text](https://storage.googleapis.com/vikalpa_artwork/asatomaa.png)